TeamPopplio/SFM-Midas-Touch-Archive/README.md

 # Source Filmmaker: Midas Touch

 ### Usage
-1. Download the DLL from the releases page:
+1. Download the `midas.zip` file from the releases page:
     Click [here](https://github.com/TeamPopplio/SFM-Midas-Touch/releases) to visit the releases page.

-2. Place the DLL into the correct folder:
+2. Extract the zip content into the correct folder:
     From the topmost `Source Filmmaker` folder, navigate to `game` and then `usermod`.
-Place the DLL into `usermod`.
+Extract `addons` into `usermod`.

 3. Launch Source Filmmaker.
-4. Press F11 and go to `Options > Keyboard > Advanced`, check `Enable developer console`, then press OK.
-5. Press the tilde key (<kbd>~</kbd>) and enter `plugin_load midas` into the developer console.

-   Add `plugin_load midas` to `cfg/autoexec.cfg` to load Midas Touch automatically.

-   *Loading Midas Touch more than once will crash the game!*
+4. Check the console for errors, if any.
+5. If there are no errors, you're good to go!

 ### Building
-You will need Visual Studio 2019 and [git](https://git-scm.com).
+You will need Visual Studio 2019, [git](https://git-scm.com), and [Qt 4.8.3 for Visual Studio 2010](https://download.qt.io/archive/qt/4.8/4.8.3/) to build the project.

 1. Open Visual Studio 2019.
 Click on Tools → Get Tools and Features... from the top bar of the window.
 This should open the Visual Studio Installer in another window.
 From the Workload tab, install "Desktop development with C++".
 From the Individual Components tab, install:
 	- MSVC v141 - VS 2017 C++ x64/x86 build tools
 	- C++ Windows XP Support for VS 2017 (v141) tools

+    While inside of Visual Studio, also install the [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) extension.

+1. From the top bar of the window, click on Extensions → Qt VS Tools → Qt Versions.

+1. Add `C:\Qt\4.8.3` as a version path with the name `Qt_4.8.3`.

-1. Run the following in cmd:
+1. Run the following in a command prompt:
     ```
     git clone --recurse-submodules https://github.com/TeamPopplio/SFM-Midas-Touch.git